bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

 }
 ```

-The assembly output was compared as well between what was on main branch versus the PR, with no tangible differences being seen between the old `Query::for_each` and the new `QueryIter::for_each()` output, validating the approach and ensuring the internal iteration optimizations were being applied.
+The assembly output was compared as well between what was on main branch versus the PR, with no tangible differences being seen between the old `Query::for_each` and the new `QueryIter::for_each()` output, validating the approach and ensuring the internal iteration optimisations were being applied.

-As a plus, the same internal iteration optimizations in `Query::par_for_each` now reuse code from `for_each`, deduplicating code there as well and enabling users to make use of `par_iter().for_each()`.
+As a plus, the same internal iteration optimisations in `Query::par_for_each` now reuse code from `for_each`, deduplicating code there as well and enabling users to make use of `par_iter().for_each()`.
 As a whole, this means there's no longer any need for `Query::for_each`, `Query::for_each_mut`, `Query::_par_for_each`, `Query::par_for_each_mut` so these methods have been deprecated for 0.13 and will be removed in 0.14.

 ## Reducing `TableRow` `as` Casting